 At maturity, mountain fleece reaches heights of 3 to 4 feet (.91 to 1.2 m.), with a similar spread.
 This plant is a real charmer in flower beds or borders, or alongside a stream or pond.
 If you have a rock garden, prairie-style landscape or garden meadow, persicaria/mountain fleece will provide low-maintenance, long-lasting beauty.

-You might like to know that while butterflies, birds and bees love the showy flowers, mountain fleece usually isn’t bothered by deer.
+You might like to know that while butterflies, birds and bees love

 You may find mountain fleece plants at your neighborhood garden center.
 If not, look at nurseries that specialize in wildflowers.
 Once your growing persicaria mountain fleece is established, it’s easy to divide in spring or fall.